Acanthophis

 Acanthophis is a genus of elapid snakes.
 Commonly called death adders, they are native to Australia, New Guinea and nearby islands, and are among the most venomous snakes in the world.
-Despite their common name, they are not adders at all and belong to the Elapidae family (like cobras).
+Despite their common name and resemblance to many species of viper, they belong to a different family, the Elapidae.
 The name of the genus derives from the Ancient Greek akanthos/ἄκανθος ('spine') and ophis/ὄφις ('snake'), referring to the spine on the death adder's tail.

 Eight species are listed by ITIS, though it remains unclear how many species this genus includes, with figures ranging from 4 to 15 species being quoted.

 Taxonomy

 French naturalist François Marie Daudin established the genus Acanthophis in 1803, with the common death adder (A. cerastinus) as its only species.

 Although the death adders resemble vipers of the family Viperidae, they are actually members of the family Elapidae, which includes cobras, mambas, and coral snakes.

 It remains unclear how many species are included in this genus.
-Traditionally, only A. antarcticus, A. praelongus and A. pyrrhus have been recognized.
+Traditionally, only A. antarcticus, A. praelongus and A. pyrrhus have been recognised.
 In 1985, Wells & Wellington proposed four new species – A. armstrongi, A. hawkei, A. lancasteri, and A. schistos – but these were not widely adopted at the time.
 In 1998 five new species were described (A. barnetti, A. crotalusei, A. cummingi, A. wellsi and A. woolfi) and in 2002 an additional three were described (A. groenveldi, A. macgregori and A. yuwoni).
-These were received with scepticism, and only A. wellsi, where an extended description has been published, has been widely recognized.
+These were received with scepticism, and only A. wellsi, where an extended description has been published, has been widely recognised.
 Further confusion exists over the death adders from Papua New Guinea and Indonesia.
 They have variously been placed in A. antarcticus or A. praelongus.
 In 2005 it was shown that neither is appropriate, and the New Guinea death adders fall into two main clades: The rather smooth-scaled A. laevis complex (including death adders from Seram), and the rough-scaled A. rugosus complex.
 The latter can be divided into two sub-clades; one, A. rugosus sensu stricto, from southern New Guinea, and a second, A. hawkei, from northern Queensland and the Northern Territory in Australia.
 It is likely some of these include more than one species, as populations included in e.g. A. laevis show extensive variation in both pattern and scalation.